Schiiss/blog/_posts/2025-09-08-exploring-agent-bricks-databricks-new-approach-to-building-ai-agents.md

 ---

-## How can Agent Bricks help with this complexity?

----

 ## 🤖🧱 Intro to Agent Bricks

 > **"Agent Bricks streamlines the implementation of AI agent systems so that users can focus on the problem, data, and metrics instead."**